 Finally, Hoover’s progress mirrors Churchill’s desire to widely disseminate good ideas in ways that anyone can understand—and with a clarity that lends these communications persuasive power.

 To that end, the overseers were greatly heartened by the presentation covering Hoover’s PolicyEd program, which outlined several tactical initiatives aimed at using media and language that break through to younger minds—including those who might disagree with our viewpoints until they encounter Hoover’s compelling videos and other internet communications.

 Christopher Dauer, Hoover’s director of strategic communications and marketing, described a “two-armed” approach to attracting the wider public back to our principles.
-The “right arm” consists of informing policy makers—influencers at a high level—of Hoover research and analysis, equipping those who share our values to articulate our ideas via conservative-leaning media.
+One arm informs policy makers about Hoover research and analysis.
 This is essential work, but it is not enough.

-The “left arm” of the strategy, as Dauer explained, is an all-out blitz of Hoover ideas framed in the language and using the preferred communication venues of those who are left-leaning but persuadable.
-This is the aim of PolicyEd, to educate this grassroots audience and build support for Hoover’s ideas.
+The other arm of the strategy, as Dauer explained, frames Hoover scholarship in the language and preferred communication venues of younger, non-expert audiences.
+This is the aim of PolicyEd, to educate this grassroots audience and build awareness about Hoover’s ideas.

 The PolicyEd program produces high volumes of carefully scripted, innovatively filmed, and highly engaging videos featuring Hoover scholars and creative animation to make ideas understood—and convincing, even to young liberals.

 PolicyEd’s initial results are extremely encouraging and ahead of projections: nearly 90 million video views between late 2016 and August 2019; 125 videos produced; 659,300 views per video, on average; 360,000 Facebook followers; and 77,000 followers who view Hoover videos regularly . . . and share them.